sepinf-inc/IPED/README.md

+# IPED Digital Forensic Tool

-IPED Digital Forensic Tool.
-It is an open source software that can be used to process and analyse digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.
+IPED is an open source software that can be used to process and analyse digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.

+## INTRODUCTION

 IPED - Digital Evidence Processor and Indexer (translated from portuguese) is a tool implemented in java and originally and still developed by digital forensic experts from Brazilian Federal Police since 2012.
 Although it was always open source, only in 2019 its code was officialy published.